General Relativity (book): Assessment

-Hans C. Ohanian, who taught and researched gravitation at the Rensselaer Polytechnic Institute, considered in 1985 that General Relativity provided a modern introduction to the subject with emphasis on tensor and topological methods and offers some "sharp insights."
+Hans C. Ohanian, who taught and researched gravitation at the Rensselaer Polytechnic Institute, opined in 1985 that General Relativity provided a modern introduction to the subject with emphasis on tensor and topological methods and offers some "sharp insights."
 However, its quality is very variable.
-Topics such as geodetic motion in the Schwarzschild metric, the Krushkal extension, and energy extraction from black holes, are handled well while empirical tests of Einstein's theory are barely scratched and the treatment of advanced topics, including cosmology, is just too brief to be useful to students.
+Topics such as geodetic motion in the Schwarzschild metric, the Krushkal extension, and energy extraction from black holes, are handled well, while empirical tests of Einstein's theory are barely touched; and the treatment of advanced topics, including cosmology, is just too brief to be useful to students.
 Due to its heavy use of higher mathematics, it may not be suitable for an introductory course.

-Lee Smolin said in 1986 that General Relativity bridges the gap between the presentation of the material in older textbooks and the literature.
+Lee Smolin argued in 1986 that General Relativity bridges the gap between the presentation of the material in older textbooks and the literature.
 For example, while the early pioneers of the subject, including Einstein himself, employed coordinate-based methods, researchers since the mid-1960s had switched to coordinate-free formulations, on which Wald's text is entirely based.
-Its style is uniformly clear and economic, if too brief at times.
+Its style is uniformly clear and economical, if too brief at times.
 Topics that deserve more attention include gravitational radiation and cosmology.
 However, this book could be supplemented by those by Misner, Thorne, and Wheeler, and by Weinberg.
 Smolin was teaching a course on general relativity to undergraduates as well as graduate students at Yale University using this book, and felt satisfied with the results.
 He also found it useful as a reference to refresh his memory.

+Andrzej Trautman praised the book for skillfully applying tensor calculus and local differential geometry, and for containing materials not otherwise available in book form at the time of its publication.
+He further noted that Wald discussed further mathematical methods for relativity in the appendices, unlike other authors of the era.